GameStop Corp. (GME) Shares Up Despite Recent Market Volatility

 GameStop Corp.
-(NYSE: GME)’s stock price has increased by 37.39 compared to its previous closing price of 17.65. however, the company has experienced a 52.04% increase in its stock price over the last five trading days.
-Barron’s reported 1 hour ago that GameStop’s Earnings Surprise Is Squeezing Shorts.
-Meme Stocks Are Rallying.
+(NYSE: GME)’s stock price has increased by 6.20 compared to its previous closing price of 22.58. however, the company has experienced a 44.46% increase in its stock price over the last five trading days.
+Barron’s reported on 03/22/23 that GameStop Stock Had Its Best Day Since 2021.
+An Earnings Surprise Squeezed Shorts.

 Is It Worth Investing in GameStop Corp.
 (NYSE: GME) Right Now?

-compared to its average ratio and a 36-month beta value of -0.19.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 1 as “sell.”
+Moreover, the 36-month beta value for GME is -0.21.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 1 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio